 What do the fire ratings mean?

-Gun safe fire ratings are broken up into two different parts.
+Gun safe fire ratings (here are some of the best) are broken up into two different parts.
 And surprisingly they have a super wide range of types, and are by no means consistent throughout the industry.

 You will normally see it look like this: “1 Hour at 1200 degrees”.
 The 1 Hour references how long it can with stand the second part, the heat.